Welcome to today's edition of the Rush 24-7 podcast.

 What?

-I don't care was in Aberration, it still happened.
+I don't care was an aberration.

 They gained seats in 2002.

-Now there were I did election night analysis, and I'll get to that in just a second.
+Now, I did election night analysis, and I'll get to that in just a second.

-But also what happened in 2002 was the Wellstone Memorial.
+But also, what happened in 2002 was the Wellstone Memorial.

-Then Paul Wellstone died in that plane crash, and they had the Wellstone Memorial.
+Then Paul Wellstone died in that plane crash and they had the Wellstone Memorial.

 It was supposed to be a funeral.

-Republican senators, colleagues of Wellstone showed up and were booed, were flipped off, and under threat of violence, Trent Lautner gang had to leave.
+Republican senators, colleagues of Wellstone, showed up and were booed, were flipped off.

 They lost the 2002 midterms.